iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 <div class="caption">
     Figure 14.
 The sample standard deviation during training (left) and the average episode return (right) in deep sea environment.
 </div>

+FAST's performance in the empty grid-world improves as it is comparable to our baselines now despite its intrinsic rewards also increasing over time.
+Again like in CCIM's results we notice that the confidence intervals overlap in the empty-grid world.
 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/2024-05-07-exploring-meta-learned-curiosity-algorithms/Empty-misc_FAST_mean_seeds_std.png" class="img-fluid"  %}